-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Hermine

-- worked in a Brixton laundry
+- She worked in a Brixton laundry

 - Hermine holds a picture taken at her wedding to Lester in the Brixton registry office in 1960.
 She had met Lester on the wharf in Kingston as they were about to board the same ship that would bring them to Britain